-I’m Mark Gardner, a software engineer and writer exploring questions about consciousness, identity, and what it means to remain yourself under pressure.
+I’m Mark Gardner, a software engineer and writer exploring consciousness, identity, and the boundaries that define a self—especially when pressure exposes what’s fragile and what endures.

 This site collects fiction and essays that examine these questions through an Objectivist framework—one that takes individual consciousness seriously, treats boundaries as necessary rather than optional, and insists that genuine connection requires maintaining the self rather than dissolving it.